Guillermo Torres (wrestler): Early career

 After the Olympics, Torres retired from wrestling competition due to injuries that required surgeries and decided to focus on coaching children in wrestling and raising a family instead.
 He was introduced to submission grappling after being invited to train at Gym 58, where he learned quickly and was encouraged to compete.
 He eventually transitioned to MMA and made his debut on March 15, 2018, at CBF MMA - Dana White: Lookin' for a Fight, winning via unanimous decision.
 His second fight was for Combate Americas at Combate 27 on October 26, 2018, in his hometown.
 Torres won by first round TKO.
 He gained two more wins in Combate in 2019 before a hiatus.

-Torres made his return on March 25, 2022, at UWC Mexico 32, winning via TKO.
-His winning streak ended on September 2, 2022, at Lux Fight League 26, with a loss via knockout.
-Torres has been training with Henry Cejudo since preparation for his third fight.
-He was Cejudo's training partner for his title fight against Aljamain Sterling at UFC 288.
+Comeback fight at UWC Mexico

+Torres made his return to MMA with a KO victory at the UWC Mexico 32's event of the Ultimate Warrior Challenge Mexico.

+LUX Fight League

+Torres made his promotional debut in LUX Fight League against Abraham Nava on September 2, 2022 at LUX 026.
+This fight ended his undefeated streak of five wins, after being knocked out in the first round.

+In 2023, Torres was able to make up for his defeat with two more technical knockout victories against Alberto Garcia in LUX 034, and Victor Moreno in LUX 036.

 The Ultimate Fighter

 In March 2024, it was announced that Torres would be competing in the thirty-second season of The Ultimate Fighter.

 Torres was the first chosen Featherweight for Team Grasso.
 He would be eliminated in the first episode after losing a decision to Roedie Roets.

-Torres was later given another shot in the tournament when he was chosen to replace an injured Žygimantas Ramaška and face fellow teammate Mairon Santos in the semi final round.
+Torres was later given another shot in the tournament when he was chosen to replace an injured Žygimantas Ramaška and face teammate Mairon Santos in the semi final round.
 He lost the bout by unanimous decision.